Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Paper Synopsis: How can Transformers Perform Complex Symbol Processing?

 \subsection{The Transformer Production Framework (TPF)}

 The primary contribution of the present work is the \textbf{\textit{Transformer Production Framework}} (\textbf{TPF}); we use it to study in-context learning to fill in meaningless, randomly-generated symbolic templates, but it can be applied much more widely.
-In TPF, a computational system is described at multiple levels, as in (\ref{ex:TPF}); we follow the proposal of Hamrick \& Mohamed \citeyear{hamrick2020levels} that machine-learning work take advantage of the three levels of description famously proposed by the legendary cognitive scientist David Marr \citeyear{marr1982vision}.
+In TPF, a computational system is described at multiple levels: we follow the proposal that contemporary machine-learning work take advantage of the three levels of description of a computational system famously proposed by the legendary cognitive scientist David Marr (\citeyear{marr1982vision}), both in training \cite{hamrick2020levels} and interpreting \cite{davies2024cognitive} foundation models.
+These levels are: the \textit{functional} level (what Marr somewhat confusingly called the `computational' level), which abstractly specifies the function a computational system computes; the \textit{algorithmic} level, specifying the system's algorithm for computing this function; and the \textit{implementational} level, specifying how that algorithm is implemented in a physical system.